-Predisposing factors are multifactorial, ranging from socioeconomic stressors to harmful cultural practices all contributing to the various degree of vulnerability among the world child population., Some of the identified risks are as follows:
+Predisposing factors for child abuse and neglect are multifactorial, ranging from socioeconomic stressors to harmful cultural practices all contributing to the various degree of vulnerability among the world child population.
+Some of the identified risks are as follows:

 The following factors predispose the elderly to abuse and neglect:

-Prevalence of child abuse and neglect varies widely.
-Available estimates suggest that as much as a quarter of world adult population may have experienced some form of abuse or neglect during childhood with a slightly higher incidence in female subjects.
+The prevalence of child abuse and neglect varies widely.
+Available estimates suggest that as much as a quarter of the world adult population may have experienced some form of abuse or neglect during childhood with a slightly higher incidence in female subjects.